 Strengthen the body: Lift weights and increase protein intake.

-Boost the immune system: I actually advise against this, since it’s only possible if one has first contracted HIV, is approaching death by hunger, or is undergoing chemotherapy.
+Boost the immune system: I actually advise against this, since it’s only possible if one has an autoimmune disorder or has first contracted HIV, is approaching death by hunger, or is undergoing chemotherapy.

 Maintain wellness: Eat healthy, exercise, get plenty of sleep and water, have regular checkups.